Date and time notation in Serbia: Date

 Serbian language uses either all-numeric form of dates in the little-endian date-month-year order, or the same order in which numerical month is replaced with its literal name.
 The dot is used as a separator, followed by space and matches the convention of pronouncing day, month and year as ordinal numbers (31.
 12. 2006.).
 Note that dot is placed after the year as well.
 The space is, however, optional, as dates could be written and without the space (for example 31.12.2006.).

 Years can be written either with four or two digits, and in the latter case, century is usually replaced with an apostrophe (31.
 12. ’06.).
 Leading zero is rarely used, and in those cases which are considered bad practice, only with months (however it is also optional for the days) (6.
 05. 2006.).
 When literal names of the months are used they are not capitalized, and the four-digit format for the year is always used (31. decembar 2006.).
 Yet another alternative is to use Roman numerals to indicate the month.
 In this case a dot is omitted (31.
 XII 2006.).

 Day of the week always precedes the date (nedelja, 31.
 12. 2006), is separated by comma, but can be abbreviated to the first three letters, which are then capitalized (NED, 31.
 12. '06.) – note that in that case, the shortest date format is used.
 Starting day of the week is Monday, and the weekend falls on Saturday and Sunday.

 Weeks are rarely referred to by their order in the year, although they are always printed in large format calendars, typically the number of a week in the month is used (third week in March, instead of week 12).

-One of most common errors while typing the date with the full month name is the capitalization of the month after the dot after the day of the month, usually caused by typing the date with a word processor such as Microsoft Word.
+One of the most common errors while typing the date with the full month name is the capitalization of the month after the dot after the day of the month, usually caused by typing the date with a word processor such as Microsoft Word.